 - Add wheat flour.

-- Mix and cook on a medium-low flame, stirring continuously.
+- Mix it well.
+Cook on a medium-low flame, stirring continuously.

-- Cook until the color changes to light brown in color and its aroma fills the room.
+- Cook the wheat flour on medium heat for 15-20 minutes until the atta turns golden and its aroma fills the room.

 - Mix in previously roasted sooji.